KoseCosa/it2810-webutvikling-h17-prosjekt-4-group-29/README.md

 # iDrink
+An alcohol pr. price calculator and Vinmonopolet product browser.

 ## it2810-webutvikling-h17-prosjekt-4-group-29

 In this project we are using the following technologies in a MVC (Model View Controller), client-server architecchture: